Skip to main content

 Metadata Preparation Flow

-To add metadata to your contract, you have to follow these steps:
+To set the metadata of a digital asset, you have to follow these steps:

 1. Upload each media file (icon, picture, image, video, etc) and get it's URLs or IPFS CID.